airbnb/polyglot.js/README.md

  - `locale`: a string describing the locale (language and region) of the translation, to apply pluralization rules. see [Pluralization](#pluralization)
  - `allowMissing`: a boolean to control whether missing keys in a `t` call are allowed.
 If `false`, by default, a missing key is returned and a warning is issued.
  - `onMissingKey`: if `allowMissing` is `true`, and this option is a function, then it will be called instead of the default functionality.
 Arguments passed to it are `key`, `options`, and `locale`.
 The return of this function will be used as a translation fallback when `polyglot.t('missing.key')` is called (hint: return the key).
+ - `interpolation`: an object to change the substitution syntax for interpolation by setting the `prefix` and `suffix` fields.

 ## [History](CHANGELOG.md)